lbelfield/mse-eme/mentoring/session-4-eme.md

 Each period has a license in it, in this case: `AAAARHBzc2gAAAAA7e+LqXnWSs6jyCfc1R0h7QAAACQSEM+14rc77088h48lq4anRR8iEM+14rc77088h48lq4anRR8=`

 `pssh box` (base64 decoder) = encoded key.
 Also in the init segment.
 Either use init segment or manifest.
+This is the part that starts off the conversation.

 </br><h3>Examples to play with:</h3>